 One of my favorite aspects of writing a blog is to see my statistics page where I am able to see if they search for anything specific.
 Most of the search terms I’ve touched on already, and makes me excited to see people are actually searching through my content to help answer specific questions.
 In this post, I’m compiling all my frequently asked questions that refer to operating an essential oils business with Young Living.
 Most of these are also true with doTerra, which also comes up a lot in my search tool.

 I’ve been mostly focused on how using essential oils can help the body and mind, while compliantly staying within the confines of the FDA and FTC that regulate marketing speech.
 I haven’t, however, discussed much of the business side of Young Living on this blog.
 Since I’ve been seeing numerous questions and searches pop up regarding the Young Living business opportunity, I am left assuming there are many unanswered questions floating around about the compensation plan.
 Admittedly, the compensation plan can be a bit arduous for those new to the plan.
 I would like to take a few moments of your time to touch base on them.
-And as always, you are more than welcome to reach out on our contact us page.

 ****I will continue to update this post with additional questions as I see them****